-North Korea Is Definitely Capable of the WannaCry Hack
+North Korea Is Definitely Capable Of The WannaCry Hack

 Following February’s fourth nuclear test, the U.N. imposed unprecedented sanctions that have further weakened North Korea’s conventional military capabilities — restricting access to imported jet fuel, for example — thus augmenting the importance of unconventional warfare.
 The sanctions also hinder the regime’s traditional modes of generating revenue, generally exporting coal and minerals.
 Because the closer Pyongyang gets to a bomb, the harder the international community squeezes, the more cash must be earned through illicit means — like cybercrime.
 Attacks are ramping up in scale, frequency and audacity.

-North Korea is chief suspect in the attempted heist of $1 billion dollars from Bangladesh Central Bank in February (they made off with $81 million).
-This is on top of raids on a bank in the Philippines last October, and Tien Phong Bank in Vietnam in December.
+North Korea is chief suspect in the attempted heist of $1 billion dollars from Bangladesh Central Bank in February last year (they made off with $81 million).
+This is on top of raids on a bank in the Philippines the previous October, and Tien Phong Bank in Vietnam that December.
 According to analysts at Internet security firm Symantec, all three raids used code identical to the Sony hack.
 “We’ve never seen an attack where a nation-state has gone in and stolen money,” Eric Chien, a security researcher at Symantec, told the New York Times.
 “This is a first.”

 North Korea is now suspected of hacks on banks in 18 countries.
 However, as one might expect, South Korean businesses are primary targets, largely to undermine popular confidence in the Seoul government and institutions.
 Last May, North Korean agents stole the personal details of 10.3 million users of the Interpark e-commerce firm.